Keycapsss/keycapsss-help-site/docs/build-guides/plaid-pad/index.md

 ## Test

+> [!NOTE]
-_Bootloader and Firmware (VIA keymap) are already on the ATmega328P chip.
+> Bootloader and Firmware (QMK VIAL) are already on the ATmega328P chip.
-Everything should work after soldering._
+Everything should work after soldering.

 Connect the Plaid-Pad to your computer and open the [QMK-Test-Site](https://config.qmk.fm/#/test).